 The Whale Festival (or Le Hoi Ca Ong in Vietnamese) is not typical of the whole country.
-In reality this festival is available in only one locality.
+In reality, this festival is available in only one locality.
 However, it is typical of the many different festivals in villages in Vietnam.
-Different group often have their own festivals.
+The different groups often have their own festivals.

 Other Popular (Typical) Festivals, Holidays & Recreation In Vietnam

 – Hai Ba Trung Day

 – Recreation Activities